-a.
-A horse completing the day's ride exceeding the maximum time and within 30

-- minutes subsequent to the maximum time shall be penalized one point per minute for each minute exceeding the maximum time.
-Rider will also be faulted. - A horse and rider team arriving more than 30 minutes after the maximum time will receive completion points and mileage only.
+- a.
+A horse completing the day's ride exceeding the maximum time and within 30 minutes subsequent to the maximum time shall be penalized one point per minute for each minute exceeding the maximum time.
+Rider or Leisure Division team will also be faulted.
+The number of penalty points for rider or Leisure Division team will be at the judge's discretion. - A horse and rider team arriving more than 30 minutes after the maximum time will receive completion points and mileage only.